Erikyy/SpringReactExercise/README.md

 ### Backend

 Gradle will do setup automatically.
+If intellij is used, otherwise run `./gradlew.bat build` on windows or `./gradlew build` on linux.

 ### Frontend